NeuroQP Docs

 Review the classifier output on real slices

-Inspect a few real slices qualitatively after training.
+Inspect representative slices qualitatively after training.

 Look for systematic mistakes, not only isolated errors.